How to Split Bills Unevenly (Step-by-Step Guide + Calculator)

 What Is an Uneven Bill Split?

-An uneven bill split is a divide bills calculator that means dividing expenses where each person pays a different amount instead of splitting equally.
+An uneven bill split means dividing shared expenses so that each person pays a different amount instead of splitting everything equally.
 This is also known as an unequal expense split or proportional expense sharing, commonly used in group expense calculations.

 To split restaurant bills when everyone orders different food items, you can use our Expense Split Calculator to instantly calculate unequal contributions for any group.